brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 26 bht.md

 # Philippians 1:26 Commentary Help Text

 ## BHT:
-May our rejoicing and boasting in Christ Jesus abound greatly, for it is through His presence among us that we possess the Gospel, which increases and assures our matter of glorying.
-In this case, it is Paul, as the worker of this material, who is the cause of our Christian joy.
-Though we would rejoice even more if he were to return to us, our rejoicing is ultimately in Christ and in what the Lord has done, for it is His grace that has been bestowed upon us.
+May your matter of rejoicing and boasting in Christ Jesus abound through the presence of the apostle Paul.
+Your joy evolves within the sphere of life in Christ, and it is through Paul's coming to you again that your rejoicing will be more abundant in Jesus Christ.
+Your glorying is not centered on Paul himself, but on Christ, whose person, righteousness, and salvation are held forth by Paul for your comfort and edification.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "That your matter of boasting may abound in Christ Jesus."
+1. "Their Christian matter of boasting in him was, the possession of the Gospel, which they had received from him, which would abound, be assured and increased, by his presence among them."

-2. "Their Christian matter of boasting in him was, the possession of the Gospel, which they had received from him, which would abound, be assured and increased, by his presence among them."
+2. "May abound in Christ Jesus, its field, element of increase, it being a Christian matter of glorying"
-3. "I being the worker of that which furnishes this material."
+3. "Its field, element, of abounding in Christ Jesus, I being the worker of that which furnishes this material"

 ### Jamieson-Fausset-Brown:
 1. "That your matter of glorying (or rejoicing) may abound in Christ Jesus."
-2. "In me (that is, in my case; in respect to me, or for me who have been granted to your prayers."
+2. "in my case; in respect to me, or for me who have been granted to your prayers,"
-3. "Through my presence again among you."
+3. "in me implies that Paul is the worker of the material of abounding in Christ Jesus."

 ### Albert Barnes:
-1. "That your rejoicing may be more abundant in Jesus Christ."
+1. "That your rejoicing may be more abundant in Jesus Christ - Through the mercy and grace of Christ..."
 2. "If he was spared, his deliverance would be traced to Christ, and they would rejoice together in one who had so mercifully delivered him."
 3. "Their joy would not only be that he was delivered, but that he was permitted to see them again."

 ### Marvin Vincent:
 1. "Christ is conceived as the element in which the matter of rejoicing grows and abounds."
-2. "The conjunction of the two phrases in Christ, in me, is somewhat confusing Paul's presence is the immediate cause of their christian joy; hence in me; but their rejoicing in Paul is in Christ - a joy evolved within the sphere of life in Christ, and peculiar to those only to whom to live is Christ."
+2. "Paul's presence is the immediate cause of their christian joy; hence in me; but their rejoicing in Paul is in Christ - a joy evolved within the sphere of life in Christ, and peculiar to those only to whom to live is Christ."
-3. "Coming [παρουσιας].
-Rev., better, presence."
+3. "Coming presence."

 ### John Calvin:
-1. "No one assuredly will deny that I have faithfully brought out Paul’s mind."
+1. "For in Christ is employed in place of Secundum Christum, (According to Christ,) or Christiane, (Christianly,) to intimate that it was a holy kind of glorying."
-2. "For in Christ is employed in place of Secundum Christum, (According to Christ,) or Christiane, (Christianly,) to intimate that it was a holy kind of glorying."
+2. "He anticipates this calumny by saying that they will do this according to Christ — glorying in a servant of Christ, with a view to the glory of his Lord."
-3. "He anticipates this calumny by saying that they will do this according to Christ — glorying in a servant of Christ, with a view to the glory of his Lord, and that with an eye to the doctrine rather than to the individual."
+3. "...and that with an eye to the doctrine rather than to the individual, and in opposition to the false apostles, just as David, by comparing himself with hypocrites, boasts of his righteousness."

 ### Philip Schaff:
 1. "The Christian man may boast, but it can never be of himself, but of what in mercy has been done for him, and such boasting becomes a glorification of his Lord."